-A. Agricultural Operation 576
+A. Agricultural Operation

-The cultivation of agricultural or horticultural crops, composting, aquaponics, aquaculture, hydroponics, the raising of livestock and/or poultry, or a combination of these activities.
+The cultivation of agricultural or horticultural crops, composting, aquaponics, aquaculture, hydroponics, the keeping of livestock and/or poultry, or a combination of these activities.
+This use does not include the agricultural uses listed in §§20.2.1.B, 20.2.1.C, and 20.2.1.D.
 Accessory uses commonly include greenhouses and other facilities and storage necessary for the management of the agricultural operation or transport of products.